tiangolo/meinheld-gunicorn-flask-docker/README.md

 You can read more about these ideas in the [FastAPI documentation about: FastAPI in Containers - Docker](https://fastapi.tiangolo.com/deployment/docker/#replication-number-of-processes) as the same ideas would apply to other web applications in containers.

-[Meinheld](https://github.com/mopemope/meinheld) has not being actively maintained in the past years.
+[Meinheld](https://github.com/mopemope/meinheld) has not been actively maintained in the past years.

 The current latest version of Meinheld released is 1.0.2, from May 17, 2020.
 This version of Meinheld requires an old version of Greenlet (`>=0.4.5,<0.5`) that is not compatible with Python 3.10 and 3.11, the last version compatible was Python 3.9.

-[Python 3.9 now reached its End Of Life](https://devguide.python.org/versions/).
-So, there is currently no feasible way to use this Docker image.
+[Python 3.9 reached its End Of Life](https://devguide.python.org/versions/).
+So, there is currently no feasible way to use Meinheld.

 Additionally, most of my time is now dedicated to [FastAPI](https://fastapi.tiangolo.com/) and friends.

-Because of all that, this Docker image is no longer supported. ☕
+Because of all that, this Docker image is no longer supported. ☕️

 ---